 Particulars of Remuneration to Directors and Key Managerial Personnel:

-The details of the composition of the Board and its Committees and the number ofmeetings held and attendance of Directors at such meetings are provided in the CorporateGovernance Report which forms part of the Annual Report.
+The details of the composition of committees and the number of meetingsheld and attendance of directors at such meetings are provided in the corporate governancereport which forms part of this annual report.

 Particulars of Remuneration to Employees

 The details of remuneration to employees as required under rule 5(2)read with rule 5(3) of Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 as amended are given in Annexure-IV forming part of this report.

 The Company has adopted a whistle blower policy to provide a formalmechanism to the directors and employees to deal with the instances of unethical behavioractual or suspected fraud or violation of the company's code of conduct or ethicspolicy.
 The policy provides for adequate safeguards against victimisation of persons whoavail the mechanism and provides direct access to the chairman of audit committee of theboard.

 The audit committee periodically reviews the whistle blower policy.
 Itis affirmed that no personnel of the company have been denied access to the chairman ofthe audit committee.
 The whistle blower policy has been posted on the company'swebsite at http://www. alphageoindia.com/ Policies.htm.

 The company has received necessary declaration from all the independentdirectors of the company under the provisions of the Companies Act 2013 that they meetthe criteria of independence laid down in section 149(6) of the Companies Act 2013 andregulation 25 of SEBI (LODR) Regulations 2015.

 Details of separate meeting of independent directors held are providedin the report on corporate governance forming part of this annual report.

 Board Induction and Familiarization Programme For Independent Directors